-In Los Angeles city and Los Angeles County, animal control agencies have the Los Angeles dangerous dog hearinglegal right to take whatever action they deem appropriate to protect the public from dangerous dogs.
+In Los Angeles city and Los Angeles County, animal control agencies have the legal right to take whatever action they deem appropriate to protect the public from dangerous dogs.
 In order to do this, a “dangerous dog hearing” may be conducted.
 During this hearing, a designated hearing officer evaluates relevant evidence for the purpose of making a decision regarding the fate of the dog.
 Broadly speaking, the dog may be returned to the owner if it is deemed not dangerous, or the hearing officer may revoke the license of the dog, which effectively disallows the owner from keeping the dog in the jurisdiction where the owner lives.
 In other cases, certain restrictions might be imposed on the owner and dog.

 Animal control bases their criteria and working definition of a dangerous dog on what is written in the law.
 Animal control agencies function to enforce laws pertaining to aggressive dogs, therefore their criteria they use to define a dangerous dog is usually consistent with the law.